 Another benefit that’s exclusive to WhatsApp marketing is its visual integrations with other popular apps like Instagram, YouTube, and Netflix.

 For instance, when sharing Instagram content on WhatsApp, the post appears in its entirety in the WhatsApp chat instead of just the link.
-This means that recipients of this message can view and enjoy it immediately without needing to exit out of WhatsApp and open Instagram or a browser.
+This means that recipients of this message can view and enjoy it immediately without needing to exit WhatsApp and open Instagram or a browser.

 Likewise, there are also built-in players in WhatsApp for Netflix and YouTube so that videos from these platforms can be shared and watched within WhatsApp itself when shared.